Home » Dietary Supplements » Vitamins

 Some foods are rich in Vitamin E. Nuts and seeds are good sources (especially almonds) but green vegetables like asparagus and spinach are rich sources too.
 Avocado, and vegetable oils like canola, corn oil, sunflower oil, and soybean oil are rich in vitamin E, and not only olive oil but olives themselves can provide you with this essential vitamin.
 But if you are limiting your use of vegetable oils and other oily foods, you probably need to take a Vitamin E supplement.

 It is possible to get too much Vitamin E, but negative effects of Vitamin E are not normally caused by intakes less than a substantial 1000mg/day, so you can take most supplements without concern.
-Large doses of Vitamin E have been associated with blood thinning, so if you are already taking aspirin or other blood thinning medications, or have any clotting disorders, you should speak to your doctor before taking any Vitamin E supplements.
+Large doses of Vitamin E have been associated with blood thinning, so if you are already taking or other blood thinning medications, or have any clotting disorders, you should speak to your doctor before taking any Vitamin E supplements.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.